'Stanwell' rose Description

 Damask Perpetual, Hybrid Spinosissima.

 White, light pink shading.
+[Light pink.]
 Moderate fragrance. up to 45 petals.
 Average diameter 3.25".
 Medium to large, very full (41+ petals), cluster-flowered, flat bloom form.
-Occasional repeat later in the season.
+Continuous (perpetual) bloom throughout the season, occasional repeat later in the season.

 Height of 6' to 8' (185 to 245 cm).